-Executive LLM Students: To maintain satisfactory academic progress, an Executive LLM student must maintain a minimum cumulative grade point average (GPA) of 2.67 or have a preponderance of B or higher grades by the end of the period in which the SAP assessment will be made.
-The GPA will be reviewed after the posting of the grades for the first three courses in the Executive LLM program in June, and the overall GPA must be equal to or greater than 2.67, or the student must have a preponderance of grades that are B or higher, and may not fail more than one course or seminar.
+Executive LLM Students: To maintain satisfactory academic progress, an Executive LLM student must maintain a minimum cumulative grade point average (GPA) of 2.67 or have a preponderance of B or higher grades by the end of the semester in which the SAP assessment will be made.
+The GPA will be reviewed after the posting of the Spring semester grades in May, and the overall GPA must be equal to or greater than 2.67, or the student must have a preponderance of grades that are B or higher, and may not fail more than one course or seminar.

 Procedures: To successfully complete points, you must receive grades of letter grades (A+, A, A-, B+, B, B-, or C) or CR (and HP, P, LP for courses graded with such grades).
-Non-passing grade designations include F (failure) and W (withdrawal - carries no negative connotation).
+Non-passing grade designations include F (failure) and W (withdrawal).
+A grade of W (withdrawal) will not count toward graduation credit or the student's GPA.
 A grade of IN (incomplete) does not count toward the GPA unless replaced by a passing grade.